syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 To enable custom tooltips for columns in the Grid,you can use the [Column Template](https://blazor.syncfusion.com/documentation/datagrid/columns/#column-template) feature by rendering the components inside the template

-This is demonstrated in the following sample code, where the tooltip for the **FirstName** column is rendered using [Column Template](https://blazor.syncfusion.com/documentation/datagrid/columns/#column-template).
+This is demonstrated in the following sample code, where the tooltip for the **FirstName** column is rendered using `Column Template`.

 ```cshtml
 @using Syncfusion.Blazor.Grids